AnnaMarieHo/sentiment-analysis/README.md

 **I use CUDA 12.8**
 - pip install torch==2.7.0+cu128 torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128

 Pytorch offers additional versions.
-You will be able to obtain an installation command for yout appropriate operating system and version in the Pytorch documentation.
+You will be able to obtain an installation command for your appropriate operating system and version in the Pytorch documentation.